Gutenberg Block Development for React Developers

 }

-Step 2: Edit Block in src/edit.js
+Step 2: Creating the Edit Experience in src/edit.js

 import { __ } from '@wordpress/i18n';